leucoide/fatboy/README.md

 fatboy is in early stage of development.
 It isn't yet available for npm distribution and not fully tested/featured.

 ### //TODO
-- [ ] make fatboy a class so we can have fatties everywhere
+- [ x ] make fatboy a class so we can have fatties everywhere
-- [ ] do more thorough tests for fatboy's entrails
+- [ x ] do more thorough tests for fatboy's entrails
 - [ ] publish on npm